JPerez00/PokeNext.js/README.md

 - Responsive design (desktop & mobile).
 - Search and sort functionality.
 - Full Pokemon cards & detail page for the first 151 Pokémon.
-- Interactive features: Hover a button to see the shiny sprite and playing the Pokémon’s cry sound.
+- Interactive features: Hover a button to see the shiny sprite and play the Pokémon’s cry sound.
 - Optimized image handling (loading gifs).
 - Dark mode support, with toggle (Next Themes).
-- Efficient data fetching & local caching with SWR and axios, as requested in the PokéAPI doc page, more info below.
+- Efficient data fetching & local caching with SWR and Axios, as requested in the PokéAPI doc page, more info below.

 ## Clone & Deploy